brentd09/CourseInfo/Microsoft/Azure/AZ103/Notes.md

-Service principals

-Service identities are represented as service principals in the
+Service identities are represented as service principals in the directory.

-directory.

-authenticate with Azure AD and securely communicate with one another.
+Need to register and Application with Azure portal - This will give you a secret - The secret is set on the app request so it can authenticated by Azure for access